 Derek: This is hard to gauge because, as a team, our projects and events have been successful, such as our Zero Waste Winter Faire (which raised $200 in cookie sales to support the Water Protectors at Standing Rock), and our school-wide eco-brick project.
 But I’m most impressed with the opportunities for involvement, teamwork and improvement in our school, and I would say that those opportunities represent Credo’s and my own success.

 Amelia: Reducing the waste and making the science curriculum more green is one of my primary interests this year.
 My biggest success has been working with a toxic copper solution in an attempt to neutralise it.
 Instead of 400 millilitres of toxic waste destined for landfill for each class that passes through 11th grade chemistry, there will soon be next to none.

-To detoxify the solution, I used aluminum foil from the garbage bin.
-There are trade-offs in this new experiment – it uses more heat, for example – but overall the amount of waste is being significantly minimized.
+To detoxify the solution, I used aluminium foil from the garbage bin.
+There are trade-offs in this new experiment - it uses more heat, for example - but overall the amount of waste is being significantly minimised.
 The solution without copper is ammonia and the hope is that it can be used as a harsh cleaning detergent, further making use of this one chemistry lab.

 Amelia: The biggest challenge is trying to inspire change at the school and the student body through One Planet work without coming across as ‘police’ or snobs.